Raudos/Brainhub/README.md

 # Recruitment task for Brainhub (https://brainhub.eu/)

+Create a small application form for an event.
+The form should contain fields listed below:
+- First name (required)
+- Last name (required)
+- Email (required, valid email address)
+- Event date (required, simple date picker)
+- UI is not important

+Requirements:
+- Frontend should be written in React (using Redux will be very appreciated)
+- Data from form should be saved in DB (we suggest MongoDB)
+- Data from form should be validated before saving
+- Errors should be handled and displayed for the user
+- App should be tested (It's your decision what kind of tests are necessary)

 ## Frontend built with

 * [React](https://reactjs.org/) - A JavaScript library for building user interfaces